Changing the way arts and cultural organisations are run and led

 FentonMicklem is the creative partnership of cultural leaders Matt Fenton and David Micklem.

-Together we provide a wealth of strategic and practical support for organisations to thrive in challenging times.
-The partnership is rooted in our individual artistic practices, shared experience of leadership at major venues, and a deep commitment to making arts organisations more democratic and people-centred.
+Our partnership is rooted in our individual artistic practices, experience of senior leadership at key venues, and a deep commitment to making arts organisations more democratic and people-centred.

 "Matt and David’s contribution has left a lasting impact that will guide SAA-uk for years to come.
 We highly recommend them for their expertise, professionalism and ability to deliver meaningful, lasting results.”